Twin Perspectives

 Things to do in Rye, Sussex

-Back inside and a door led us past a rustic-inspired bathroom and into an enormous master suite; featuring a large roll top bath and barn-style doors that opened up onto the surrounding marshland.
-The bed (a romantic, four poster affair), was draped in soft linens and warm rugs and throws littered the wooden floor.
+Alongside the living area was a rustic-inspired bathroom and an enormous master suite; featuring a large roll top bath and barn-style doors that opened up onto the surrounding marshland.
+The bed (a romantic, four poster affair), was draped in soft linens, and warm rugs and throws littered the wooden floor.

 Things to do in Rye, Sussex